practicusai/docs/docs/k8s-setup.md

 * For Cloud: Select the newly added region (upper right)
 * Click "Start New", select a size (if on your laptop, select 1 or 2 GB RAM)

-This will start pulling the Cloud Worker image on first use, which can take a while.
+This will start pulling the Cloud Worker image on first use, which can take a while since the Cloud Worker image is ~ 9GB in size.

 During this time the app will show the Cloud Worker (pod) status as pending.
 Once the pull is completed the app will notify you.
 Go to Explore tab, click on "Worker-x Files" (x is the counter) and view the local disk content of the pod.
 This verifies everything is deployed correctly.

 ### Troubleshooting Cloud Workers